superlitenets/isp-crm-system/replit.md

 **UI/UX Decisions:**
 The system features a clean, responsive design.
 The public-facing landing page is modern with dynamic content, customizable hero sections, and package cards.
 Internal CRM interfaces prioritize clarity and ease of use for administrative and technical staff, including a mobile PWA for field personnel.
+- **Mobile Responsive Layout**: Both the main CRM and OMS (Huawei OLT) modules feature fully responsive layouts with Bootstrap 5 offcanvas navigation.
+On screens below 992px, the desktop sidebar is hidden and replaced with a hamburger menu that opens a slide-out navigation drawer.
+Touch-friendly form controls, responsive tables, and optimized card layouts ensure a seamless mobile experience.

 **Technical Implementations:**
 - **Authentication**: Session-based with password hashing, CSRF/SQL injection/XSS protection, and granular role-based access control (RBAC).